 Craven College, Skipton is a great place to study – most importantly because our recent Higher Education Quality Review of our courses awarded us the highest possible rating, outperforming many major universities.

 A personalised individual approach, small class sizes and academic support

 High-quality tuition and industry experience from our tutors

 A commitment to helping you achieve your career goals

 2 day full or part-time study options to suit your lifestyle

 We offer HNC’s, Foundation Degrees with an option to convert them into a full honours degree at Craven College or another college/university.
 To ensure all of our courses are industry-relevant, we write them in consultation with employers and also add key employment skills such as time-management, ICT and numeracy into your programme.

-In the course section of the website, you will find information about the range of courses on offer, what flexible learning options are available to you, funding, and more.
+Above you will find information about the range of courses on offer, what flexible learning options are available to you, funding, and more.
 To speak to a member of our team, or to start your journey towards gaining a HE qualification, contact 01756 791 411.

 University of Hull